RNtag12/networkanalysis/week3_networking_monitoring.md

 - Ensure DHCP is enabled on both LAN and Server interfaces.
 - Assign a static IP address for the Server (DVWA).

 ## Setting Up Snort
-- Installing and Configuring Snort

-### Installing Snort and interface configuration
+### Interface configuration

-Navigate to System -> Package Manager and install Snort.
+- Navigate to System -> Package Manager and install Snort.
 Snort Interface Configuration:

 Configure Snort on the Server Network (OPT1).